 Utilizing category management and strategic sourcing within your direct procurement strategy is usually a given.
 Are you putting the same amount of thought and consideration into your indirect spend?
 For most companies, the answer is probably no thanks in part to limited resources like time and manpower.

-Outsourcing category management to a GPO reduces indirect spend, and allows procurement to rely on additional resources to reach their goals.
-When it comes to strategic sourcing, GPOs facilitate strong relationships with suppliers and identify potential improvements within the supply chain.
+As for strategic sourcing, GPOs facilitate strong relationships with suppliers and identify potential improvements within the supply chain.
 Additionally, GPOs have an increased understanding of supplier markets.
-This means that a GPO partner can help identify potential supply chain risk factors and develop plans to help mitigate them.
+A GPO partner can help identify potential supply chain risk factors and develop plans to help mitigate them.